solo-io/gloo/docs/content/guides/security/rate_limiting/envoy/_index.md

 ## Overview

-In this document, we show how to use Gloo with [Envoy's rate-limit API](https://www.envoyproxy.io/docs/envoy/v1.14.1/api-v2/config/filter/http/rate_limit/v2/rate_limit.proto).
+In this document, we show how to use Gloo Edge with [Envoy's rate-limit API](https://www.envoyproxy.io/docs/envoy/v1.14.1/api-v2/config/filter/http/rate_limit/v2/rate_limit.proto).
-We make the distinction here that this is "Envoy's" rate-limit API because Gloo [offers a much simpler rate-limit API]({{% versioned_link_path fromRoot="/guides/security/rate_limiting/simple/" %}}) as an alternative.
+We make the distinction here that this is "Envoy's" rate-limit API because Gloo Edge [offers a much simpler rate-limit API]({{% versioned_link_path fromRoot="/guides/security/rate_limiting/simple/" %}}) as an alternative.

 {{% notice note %}}
-Gloo Enterprise includes a rate limit server based on the implementation [here](https://github.com/envoyproxy/ratelimit).
+Gloo Edge Enterprise includes a rate limit server based on the implementation [here](https://github.com/envoyproxy/ratelimit).
 It is already installed when doing `glooctl install gateway enterprise --license-key=...` or using the [Helm install]({{< versioned_link_path fromRoot="/installation/enterprise#installing-on-kubernetes-with-helm" >}}).
 To get your trial license key, go to <https://www.solo.io/gloo-trial>.

 <br />

-Open source Gloo can take advantage of Envoy rate limiting, but requires users to build their own rate limit server to implement the behavior described below.
+Open source Gloo Edge can take advantage of Envoy rate limiting, but requires users to build their own rate limit server to implement the behavior described below.
 {{% /notice %}}

-Two steps are needed to configure Gloo to leverage the full Envoy Rate Limiter on your routes:
+Two steps are needed to configure Gloo Edge to leverage the full Envoy Rate Limiter on your routes:

-1. In the Gloo Settings manifest, you need to configure all of your [rate limiting descriptors](https://github.com/envoyproxy/ratelimit#configuration).
+1. In the Gloo Edge Settings manifest, you need to configure all of your [rate limiting descriptors](https://github.com/envoyproxy/ratelimit#configuration).
 Descriptors describe your requests and are used to define the rate limits themselves.
 2. For each Virtual Service, you need to configure